-All students must take a required core field in Science, Technology and International Affairs consisting of five courses (15 credits).
+All students must take a required core field in Science, Technology and International Affairs consisting of three courses (9 credits).
 These courses must include:

 - IAFF 6141: International Science and Technology Policy Cornerstone